RELIC: Investigating Large Language Model Responses using Self-Consistency: Related Work

-Kuhn et al.~\citep{kuhn2022semantic} proposed the Semantic Uncertainty measurement, which uses an off-shell natural language inference model to characterize the variations between multiple generated responses given the same prompt.
-The semantic uncertainty metric has been proven effective in question-answering tasks.
-However, this method cannot support long-form generations where the logical relationships between different samples are more complex.
-To make it scalable, Manakul et al. proposed SelfCheckGPT~\citep{manakul2023selfcheckgpt} that uses automatically generated multiple-option questions to evaluate the consistency of each sentence.
-Min et al. proposed FactScore~\citep{min2023factscore}, an evaluation framework decomposing the generated text into atomic claims, which are verified individually.
-In concurrent work, Mündler et al. built ChatProtect~\citep{muendler2023selfcontradictory} that detects hallucinations via contradictions.
+Consistency can also be utilized to evaluate and improve the factuality of LLM responses.
+Kuhn et al.~\citep{kuhn2022semantic} proposed the \textit{Semantic Uncertainty} measurement, which uses an off-the-shelf natural language inference model to characterize the variations between multiple LLM responses given the same prompt.
+A similar approach named SelfCheckGPT~\citep{manakul2023selfcheckgpt} uses automatically generated multiple-option questions to evaluate the consistency of each sentence.
+A concurrent work, ChatProtect~\citep{muendler2023selfcontradictory}, removes the hallucinations by resolving the contradictions among multiple sampled responses.

-While several prior works focus on automated methods for identifying and measuring factuality, the generations of large language models are notoriously difficult to control \cite{arora2022ask,li2022faithfulness,ji2023survey}, calling for more interactive systems that enable the user to inspect and verify generations.
-Our work approaches the problem from the end user's perspective.
-We borrow the ideas from Semantic Uncertainty and FactScore and present an interpretable, evidence-based, and interactive method to help users comprehend and confirm the factuality in the generated text through self-consistency.
+There are other methods besides the ones mentioned above, such as fine-tuning the LLM with factuality preference rankings~\cite{tian2023fine} and using multiple LLM instances to debate their individual response to arrive at a superior answer~\cite{du2023improving}.

+Despite the vast efforts in automatically assessing and enhancing the faithfulness and factuality of LLM responses, there has been insufficient research into empowering end users' agencies in inspecting and comprehending the possible flaws in LLM responses.
+From the end user's perspective, they hold the right to justify the reliability of LLM responses to decide which part to trust and thus should be equipped with useful tools to make the decisions.
+Our study fills this gap through a human-centered approach.
+Our method is built upon Semantic Uncertainty and FactScore, which helps users interactively comprehend and confirm factuality in the generated text through self-consistency.